lautanal/CyberSecurityBase_Project_1/README.md

 Failures in security logging and monitoring are flaws that lead to inability to detect malicious use of system.
 Without monitoring responding to breaches is impossible since one does not even know they are happening.
 Proper logging and monitoring are essential in making sure that one can react to security breaches and fix any vulnerabilities immediately.

 There is no logger currently in use in the project.
-There is no way to detect attackers using the vulnerabilities of the code for malicious requests.
+There is no way to detect attackers that are using the vulnerabilities of the code for malicious requests.

 Fixing this issue requires proper monitoring to be set up.
 We can simply add a logger to our project and configure it to log important actions in the app.
 We could for example log every time that a message is created or the admin logs etc. The monitoring function can be achieved with proper middleware as well.